 Last but not least!
 The most stylish camera bags ever found at The House of Flynn

+10 things you do after you say yes!
 You said YES what is next?
 Your brain may be going a million miles an hour trying to figure out what to do next.
 Hopefully this blog post will help some of the stresses of planning a wedding go away.
 You Said YES!
 Now What?
-10 helpful tips on what to do right after you say yes to the love of your life.
+10 helpful […]

 Let’s talk about engagement shoots!
 Planning an engagement shoot may be a little stressful.
 I thought I’d pop in an offer my take on them as well, as some tips to make the planning process easier.